Jayden12234/basic-c-file-system-/README.md

-# basic-c-file-system-
+#a simple rust filesystem

-a simple read and write file system written in c this repository is designed to show how a file system works and with a tutorial on how to build a similar one
+this repository aims to be a building block for homebrew computers by having an example of a filesystem and having an indepth guide of the elements of a filesystem and how to make them and showing how to perfrom when dealing with low level system desgin by using a custom character table with reffering to it by binary lookup